 Scrubhub was created at the start of COVID-19 to raise awareness around hand washing.
 We aimed to create a satirical, safe-for-work version of Pornhub that made washing your hands cool and sexy.
 We also set out to raise money for our charity partners, Invisible Hands, a non-profit organization delivering groceries and other essential items to populations especially vulnerable to COVID-19, and Frontline Foods, an organization that supports local restaurants impacted by shelter-in-place measures, while feeding healthcare workers on the frontlines of the pandemic.

-Scrubhub started as a tweet from Ani's account asking Pornhub to collaborate on the project.
+Scrubhub started as a tweet from Atlas' account asking Pornhub to collaborate on the project.
 From there, Scrubhub was born.
-In two weeks, creative duo Ani + Suzy (of Amazon Dating) worked with developer Scott Buscemi to re-create the Pornhub website in a safe-for-work way, adding their own playful touches.
+In two weeks, creative duo Atlas + Suzy (of Amazon Dating) worked with developer Scott Buscemi to re-create the Pornhub website in a safe-for-work way, adding their own playful touches.

 The duo tapped their friends and a handful of Pornstars (including Asa Akira, Angela White and Austin Wolf) to create over 50+ original videos playing on traditional porn categories.
 They also ran a 24-hour livestream from bathroom sinks for 7 full days, featuring guests like rapper Fat Tony, comedian Jamie Loftus, and sex educator Miss Cory B.